fusetim/homeblog/src/data/blog/20251005-The-inSecurity-Camera/index.md

 ***Is that a hardcoded key?*** **Yes, yes it is.** But fortunately, it does not seem to work for my device.
 *Hopefully, this hardcoded key, abandoned in a 5 year old repository, is no longer in use...*

-That said, this pattern string should be easy to find in the fireware, *isn't it?* And indeed it is.
+That said, this pattern string should be easy to find in the firmware, *isn't it?* And indeed it is.

 Using Ghidra, we can just look for the string `,ID:%d-SEQ:%d-RPC:%d`, which is referenced one time in the whole binary.
 This location is also referenced by a function elsewere, we can just jump to it.
 And looking around the other arguments used by the formatting function, we can find the hardcoded secret in the firmware dump.